aaronaddleman/aaronaddleman.github.io/resume.md

 * Analysed existing software applications and provided updates or created replacements due to lack of support

+* Lead efforts for projects providing solutions to fit within the infrastructure constraints and business expectations

 ### UNIX/NETWORK ENGINEER, FEDERAL RESERVE BANK OF SAN FRANCISCO, SF, CA

 `2003 - 2014`